 While many eCommerce advertisers still treat native ads as a way to promote their products directly (which is not necessarily the right approach, BTW), the majority of SaaS brands and agencies have been effectively supporting their content marketing strategy with this method.

 A no-code chatbot platform, Chatfuel, has been promoting how-to articles across the Taboola and Outbrain networks for a few years.
 By distributing top-funnel content with native ads, the company boosts brand awareness and likely collects audiences for future retargeting campaigns.

 Above: Chatfuel native ad and landing page example

 Voodle is a video messaging platform for remote teams.
-By combining content marketing and native advertising, the company helps their target audience to overcome the challenges of remote work and embrace its benefits.
+By combining content marketing and native advertising, the company helps their target audience overcome the challenges of remote work and embrace its benefits.

 Above: Voodle native ad and landing page example

-Native Advertising Best Practices for Content Marketers
+Following Native Advertising Best Practices for Content Marketers

+Each native advertising example we’ve listed demonstrates how to use the format to reach target audiences best.
 If you want to promote your content across large media outlets with native ads, you’ll need to follow these tips: